tuananh-lab/API-broadcast-in-LAN/README.md

            * After receiving the ok message from the server, the client closes the connection to the server.

 To run the above program, follow these steps:
-- Compile the program
+- Compile the program: make all
-make all
-- Run the server file you just compiled
+- Run the server file you just compiled: ./server
-./server
-- Run the client file you just compiled
+- Run the client file you just compiled: ./client
-./client
-- Clean file
-make clean
+- Clean file: make clean